Stuart-Mouse/Stuart-Mouse.github.io/tein-article.md

 because this understanding gives a designer the ability to finely tune the articulation that is being asked of the player the designer can then use the player's intuition to guide them into the proper execution, or ot subvert their expectations and trap the player
     which is ultimately also a form of guiding the player, if the trap is explicitly a rebuke o fthe players actions and not too subtle

+## Platformers that make good use of movement

+the end is nigh
+super lumi live
+new super mario bros u / luigi u super mario bros wonder
+    wonder buds make levels even more dynamic sometimes used in somewhat similar ways to tein's buttons